rust-lang/rfcs/text/0000-optimise-attr.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The `#[optimize(size)]` attribute applied to an item will instruct the optimisation pipeline to avoid applying optimisations that could result in a size increase and machine code generator to generate code that’s smaller rather than faster.
+The `#[optimize(size)]` attribute applied to an item or expression will instruct the optimisation pipeline to avoid applying optimisations that could result in a size increase and machine code generator to generate code that’s smaller rather than faster.

-The `#[optimize(speed)]` attribute applied to an item will instruct the optimisation pipeline to apply optimisations that are likely to yield performance wins and machine code generator to generate code that’s faster rather than smaller.
+The `#[optimize(speed)]` attribute applied to an item or expression will instruct the optimisation pipeline to apply optimisations that are likely to yield performance wins and machine code generator to generate code that’s faster rather than smaller.

 The `#[optimize]` attributes are just a hint to the compiler and are not guaranteed to result in any different code.

 If an `#[optimize]` attribute is applied to some grouping item (such as `mod` or a crate), it propagates transitively to all items defined within the grouping item.
+Note, that a function is also a “grouping” item for the purposes of this RFC, and `#[optimize]` attribute applied to a function will propagate to other functions or closures defined within the body of the function.

-It is an error to specify multiple incompatible `#[optimize]` options to a single item at once.
+`#[optimize]` attribute may also be applied to a closure expression using the currently unstable `stmt_expr_attributes` feature.

+It is an error to specify multiple incompatible `#[optimize]` options to a single item or expression at once.
 A more explicit `#[optimize]` attribute overrides a propagated attribute.

 `#[optimize(speed)]` is a no-op when a global optimisation for speed option is set (i.e. `-C opt-level=1-3`).
 Similarly `#[optimize(size)]` is a no-op when a global optimisation for size